Dauri (footballer)

 Dauri de Amorim (born 31 October 1973), simply known as Dauri, is a Brazilian former professional footballer who played as a forward.

 Career

 Revealed at Criciúma in 1992, he had notable spells at Botafogo and Grêmio, in addition to CS Marítimo.
 In 2004 he was one of the top scorers in the Copa do Brasil playing for 15 de Novembro from the city of Campo Bom.
-He ended his career in 2009, helping EC Pelotas in promotion campaign to the Campeonato Gaúcho first level.
+He ended his career in 2009, helping EC Pelotas in a promotion campaign to the Campeonato Gaúcho first level.